| Oliver's Cornwall |

 ![]() |

-I learned about Baker's Pit from the promotion for heathland restoration and an article in Cornwall Today.
+I learned about Baker's Pit from a promotion for heathland restoration and an article in Cornwall Today.
 Not that the Cornwall Wildlife Trust nature reserve was what interested me, rather I wanted to see what I could find of the former china clay workings.
 When I looked at OS Explorer 102 to locate it, I realised there was a lot of other interest not far away: the other Castle an Dinas iron age hill fort (the well known one is near St. Columb), an 18th century folly on it and a nearby working granite quarry.
 So in early October 2007 I parked in the car park at Chysauster and set off on a walk that should have taken three hours but took five.
 I set off down the road for half-a-mile then took a path (initially through woodland) north-east to Gulval Downs.
 There I followed a path south-east to Castle an Dinas granite quarry, an impressive working site.
 Next it was roughly north east up to Castle an Dinas hill fort, easily spotted not by its rudimentary earthworks but by a folly known as Rogers Tower.
-The banks and ditches are badly degraded but the views magnificent in all directions.
+The banks and ditches are badly degraded but the views are magnificent in all directions.
 Next I headed north west to find Baker's Pit and associated engine house and dries.
 I had intended to make my way directly back to Chysauster.
-Instead I made it dreckly - by way of Woonsmith, Conquer Downs, Kerrowwell Cottage and Carnaquidden Farm.
-A rewarding walk. |
+Instead I made it dreckly - by Woonsmith, Conquer Downs, Kerrowwell Cottage and Carnaquidden Farm.
+A rewarding walk but tough in places. |

 |

-| Castle an Dinas quarry is still a working granite quarry with some impressive modern machinery.
+Castle an Dinas quarry is still a working granite quarry with some impressive modern machinery.
 I have been able to find out nothing about Rogers Tower except that it is thought to have been built in the 18th century, a time when so many follies were constructed, by a local land owner named Rogers.
 Partly built on the outer bank of Castle an Dinas hill fort, the views looking south over Mount's Bay are superb.
 The folly looks a little like a child's sandcastle.
 China clay was worked at Baker's Pit from about 1758, not long after its discovery by William Cookworthy at Tregonning Hill in 1746.
-It acquired tha name Baker's Pit when William Baker bought it in 1868.
+It acquired the name Baker's Pit when William Baker bought it in 1868.
 It was Baker who built the engine house that stands near the main pit.
 On Baker's death the business was acquired by his partners Loverings, eventually to become part of English China Clays.
 The pit and associated works finally closed in 1942.
-Not far from the pit you can see a tall brick chimney; behind it are the old clay dries.
-You can find more about it on the Trevithick Society's website. |
+Not far from the pit you can see a tall brick chimney; behind it are the old clay dries. |

-Nine Maidens - and Men-an-Tol, Men Scryfa & Ding Dong Mine
+Nine Maidens - and Mên-an-Tol, Mên Scryfa & Ding Dong Mine

-| Jane and I did this short, easy walk in West Penwith after visiting Bonython Garden in September 2006.
+Jane and I did this short, easy walk in West Penwith after visiting Bonython Garden in September 2006.
 It is from Classic Walks Cornwall, volume 1 number 6.
 In its three or so miles you first follow a firm track, roughly north-east, past abandoned farm buildings and massive field walls.
-Leave the track to the right for a short detour to Men-an-Tol and to the left for Men Scryfa.
-At the end of the track you pass another abandoned farm building on to the open land of Nine Maidens Common and climb gently, roughly south-east, to reach the Nine Maidens stone circle.
+Leave the track to the right for a short detour to Mên-an-Tol and to the left for Mên Scryfa.
+At the end of the track you pass another abandoned farm building then out on to the open land of Nine Maidens Common.
+Here you climb gently, roughly south-east, to reach the Nine Maidens stone circle.
 Then you follow another path in a gentle southerly curve to reach the remains of Ding Dong mine, its engine house visible for miles from much of West Penwith.
 Finally a path descends, just south of west to the road at Lanyon Farm, not far from the starting point.
 Park by the road at Bosullow, where there is space for several cars. |

 ![]() |